Assassination of Haim Arlosoroff

-Haim Arlosoroff was assassinated on the night of Friday, June 16, 1933, as the left-wing Zionist leader was walking with his wife on the beach in Tel Aviv, Mandatory Palestine.
+Haim Arlosoroff was assassinated on the night of Friday, June 16, 1933, as the left-wing Zionist leader was walking with his wife on the beach in Jaffa, Mandatory Palestine.
 The assassination was initially believed to be carried out by his right-wing political enemies; the subsequent court case ended in acquittal for the two accused of the crime.
 The conviction and death sentence of a third accused was overturned on appeal to the Palestine Court of Appeal.
 The case has never been definitively solved.

 Political background

 At the time of the murder, the two primary opposing Zionist political parties in Palestine were the mainstream Mapai, the left-wing Socialist party, and the opposing Revisionists, the right-wing nationalist party.
 The rift between the two sects evolved with the end of World War I and the ensuing British colonization of Palestine.
 Globally represented by the World Zionist Organization and by the Jewish Yishuv within domestic Palestine, Mapai, led by David Ben-Gurion, encouraged mass Jewish immigration and continuous settling of the land.
 Its leadership found it essential to cooperate with the ruling British Mandate of Palestine.
 Adhering to a code of practical Zionism, the official position of the Zionist leadership found it vital to develop the physical land in order to stake a claim over it.
 The Revisionists, led by Vladimir (Ze’ev) Jabotinsky, relied on the principles of political Zionism.
 They saw it imperative to gain total control over the country before devoting power toward its material improvement.
 It promoted procurement of independence from the English Mandate as the sole means for reestablishing a Jewish homeland.

 Charging Mapai leaders with prejudices against non-adherents, the dissonance between the two groups sounded louder and more pronounced.
 The rift reached a climax when Mapai showed interest in negotiations with the Nazi government over German Jews' expedited immigration to Palestine.
 These negotiations were spearheaded by Arlosoroff, and he was in Germany regarding this matter the week before his murder.
 The Revisionists, especially its secret radical branch, Brit Habiryonim, expressed extreme criticism in Mapai's willingness to confer with the Nazi government over German Jews' expedited emigration to Palestine.